 This 2.5-acre park is dedicated to promoting peace and celebrating diversity.
 The plaza is located at the head of Rockford's 20-mile Perryville Path network of bicycle and recreational trails.

 CITY: Loves Park

-Celebrating over 100 years - Visit the World's Oldest Family Owned Harley-Davidson Dealership.
-An award winning facility, with an expanded showroom that features Harley-Davidson motorcycles, H-D rentals, Rider's Edge training classes, service, fashion & riding gear, collectibles, adults- kids-pet accessories and much more.
-Very close to I-90, 39, US Bypass 20 and CherryVale Mall in Cherry Valley (on the corner of Harrison & Perryville Rd.)
+Celebrating 100 years in 2012 - Visit the World's Oldest Family Owned Harley-Davidson dealership.
+An award winning facility, with an expanded showroom that features Harley-Davidson motorcycles, H-D Authorized Rentals, Harley-Davidson Riding Academy, full service department, fashion and riding gear, collectibles, parts and accessories, and much more.

 Includes picnic and playground areas, a shelter, tennis court and basketball court.